 Rockville Police Offer Drive-Up and Drop-Off Collection

-The Rockville City Police Department and the Montgomery County Sheriff’s Office offer a safe, free and anonymous way to dispose of unwanted prescription drugs during National Drug Take-Back Day on Saturday, April 27.
+The Rockville City Police Department is offering a safe, free and anonymous way to dispose of unwanted prescription drugs during National Drug Take-Back Day on Saturday, Oct.
+24.

-In cooperation with the Drug Enforcement Administration, city police and county sheriffs will accept leftover — including expired — prescription drugs from 10 a.m.-2 p.m. in the Rockville City Police Station parking lot at 2 W. Montgomery Ave.
+In cooperation with the Drug Enforcement Administration, city police will accept leftover — including expired — prescription drugs, from 10 a.m.-2 p.m. in the Rockville City Police Station parking lot at 2 W. Montgomery Ave.
 To make it quick and convenient, officers will be outside with easy drive-up and drop-off access, so there is no need to get out of your vehicle.
 All who participate are asked to wear a face covering, and to stay in their vehicles to maintain social distancing while dropping off their medications.

 Illicit drugs, liquids, needles, sharps or syringes cannot be accepted, only pills or patches.
 All returned medications will be destroyed by the DEA.

 National Prescription Drug Take-Back Day aims to provide a convenient and responsible means of disposal, keeping prescription drugs from potentially polluting our drinking water while educating the public about the potential for abuse or theft of these medications.

 Learn more about National Drug Take-Back Day at www.dea.gov.
 For more information about the take-back, call Cpl.
 Derrick Tibbs at 240-314-8922.